 You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

-Today I want to share with you the tips and tricks I’ve learned over the years.
-I hope they will help you stay off gluten, dairy, soy, excessive sugar, preservatives and other nasties (lurk below).
+Today, I want to share with you the tips and tricks I’ve learned over the years.
+I hope they will help you stay off gluten, dairy, soy, excessive sugar, preservatives, and other nasties while on the road because you want to feel healthy and energetic when you travel, not terrible from eating foods that you know will cause you suffering.

-The key is one word: PLANNING
+The key is one word: PLANNING.

-“Fail to plan and you plan to fail” – this idiom holds lots of truth here too.
+“Fail to plan and you plan to fail.”
+This idiom holds lots of truth here, too.

 Low in sugar and only certain sugars